---

 Understanding these benchmarks can help founders assess their readiness for Series B and plan their runway accordingly.
 For startups taking longer than 18 months, managing extended timelines becomes crucial for maintaining momentum and investor confidence.

-Determining equity allocation during Series B funding is a pivotal step for startups aiming to secure growth capital while preserving founder control.
-Typically, companies offer around 15% equity in this round, striking a balance between attracting investors and maintaining ownership.
+Know what’s the difference between [private equity and venture capital](https://qubit.capital/blog/private-equity-vs-venture-capital)? for a no-nonsense breakdown of pros, cons, and funding fit..
+Typically, companies offer around **15% equity** in this round, striking a balance between attracting Series B investors and maintaining ownership.

 Equity dilution becomes a critical consideration at this stage.
 While offering 15% equity is a common benchmark, founders must evaluate how this impacts their overall stake and decision-making power.
 The infusion of fresh capital can accelerate scaling efforts, but it’s essential to weigh these benefits against potential loss of control.